Sharvani1291/RustFL/README.md

 ## Next two Releases:

-1. v2 (Month 2): Differential Privacy and Model Update Integration
+1. Creating shares and adding Differential Privacy

-    Objective: Add Differential Privacy (DP) to the model update process for client-side privacy.

    Tasks:

-    1. Develop the module for DP to add noise to model updates before transmission.
-    2. Ensure the DP mechanism is balanced, protecting privacy without sacrificing model accuracy.
-    3. Securely transmit the differentially private model updates to the server.
+    1. client generates shares of its updated model weights, utilizing a secret sharing mechanism.
+    2. To enhance privacy, clients apply Differential Privacy techniques by adding calibrated noise to each share of the model weights.

-2. v3 (Month 3): Secure Multiparty Computation (SMPC) and Aggregation
+2. Secure Multiparty Computation (SMPC) and Aggregation

-    Objective: Implement secure aggregation of model updates using SMPC.

    Tasks:

-    1. Integrate cryptographic libraries (e.g., dalek-cryptography) to implement SMPC.
-    2. Develop the aggregation logic to securely aggregate encrypted model updates using secret sharing techniques.
-    3. Evaluate the security and performance of the aggregation process.
+    1. Upon receiving the encrypted shares from all participating clients, the server performs aggregation on these shares rather than on           the original model weights.
+    2. Once the server has aggregated the shares, it reconstructs the updated model weights.
+The global model is then updated with these new        weights, ensuring that the model benefits from the collective training efforts of all clients while maintaining the confidentiality          of their local datasets.